adnammit/movieAppV1/README.md

 * add filter by genre
 * add comments
 * add [uNoGS](https://rapidapi.com/unogs/api/unogs) to query whether or not a movie is available on netflix
-    - or try [Watch Here](https://rapidapi.com/devroldy/api/watch-here/details) -- get all the streaming things at once!
+    - or try [Watch Here](https://rapidapi.com/devroldy/api/watch-here/details) -- get all the streaming things at once! -- would have to pay for this one
 * add [bechdel test api integration](https://bechdeltest.com/api/v1/doc)
 * wow yr build takes one million years... see if you can delete some unused packages or something